CSC207-UofT/course-project-mer/phase2/DesignDocument.md

 SOLID Principle is being followed as much as possible during the code design.
 A few examples are noted below:
 ### Single Responsibility principle:
-We made sure to have enough of different usecases distribute responsibilities instead of assigning responsibilities to only a few or single class
+We made sure to have enough of different usecases distribute responsibilities instead of assigning responsibilities to only a few or single class.
+(For reasonings behind our Activities implementation, check the Major Design Decisions section)
 ### Open/Closed principle:
 We designed our entities such that they contain sufficient information (closed for modification) and we can add additional usecase classes to make use of those information combined to derive other features/information.
 ### Liskov Substitution principle: